CombineRecordTeam/CombineRecordProject/README.md

-# CombineRecordProject
+# UnitedRecordProject
-CombineRecordProject is going to do the way that record data from each single person to a continuous output which can be seen and learned.
+UnitedRecordProject is going to do the way that record data from each single person to a continuous output which can be seen and learned.